Build a Career as a Clinical Herbalist

 The mentorships have a very active live component – they meet twice a month by video conference – and they start every year at the end of January.

 We want to make sure that you have plenty of opportunity to have live interaction with us.
 Of course you’ll have access to our twice-weekly live Q&A sessions.
-And we’ve also got intensive workshop and immersion events, here in Boston, and in the forest in Royalston, MA, as well as online in small-group live web conferences.
+And we’ve also got intensive workshop and immersion events, here in Boston, and in the forest in Royalston, MA, as well as online in small-group live web conferences, so that no matter where you live, you can get the skills you need.
 You can our full event schedule here.

 These events are supplemental and not required for completion of any of the programs, but they’re available if you would like to attend, and can be beneficial for students who would like more in-person time.
 Because all of the didactic learning happens online, there’s no need for us to lecture during our time in person: these sessions are highly interactive and participatory.